Implications of China’s expanding presence

 A more persistent and contested operating environment

 The result is a denser operating environment.
 Encounters that were once rare are becoming routine.
 Surveillance, shadowing and signalling activities are no longer exceptional, but are becoming part of the baseline.
-This reduces warning time, increases the complexity of day-to-day operations and raises the risk of miscalculation.
+That reduces warning time, increases the complexity of day-to-day operations and raises the risk of miscalculation.

-Shifting norms through grey zone actions
+Shifting norms through grey-zone actions

-Erosion of geographic advantage
+Erosion of geographical advantage

 Greater pressure on regional states

-Pacific Island and Indian Ocean countries are central to this evolving environment.
+PICs and Indian Ocean countries are central to this evolving environment.
 China’s engagement offers economic and security benefits but also introduces new strategic pressures.
 Many regional states will continue to hedge, seeking to maximise opportunity while avoiding alignment.
+However, as China’s presence deepens, the space for manoeuvre will narrow.
+The risk isn’t uniform alignment, but possible fragmentation, as states adopt diverging approaches to external partners and security relationships.

-Taken together, these trends point to a gradual but consequential shift.
-China is not seeking immediate dominance across the Indo-Pacific.
-It is shaping the environment so that its presence is normal, its access is expected, and its influence is embedded.
+Taken together, those trends point to a gradual but consequential shift.
+China isn’t seeking immediate dominance across the Indo-Pacific.
+It’s shaping the environment so that its increasing presence is normalised, its access is expected, and its influence is embedded.
 This is strategic competition measured in years, not moments.
+Its effect is unlikely to be defined by a single crisis, but by the steady reconfiguration of regional security dynamics, and by the progressive adjustment of rules, norms and behaviours in ways that advantage China over time.

 China’s excessive claims and sensitive areas